-Per camera VMS licensing was designed for an era of small deployments.
-As organizations scale to hundreds or thousands of cameras, the per camera model breaks down.
+Per-camera VMS licensing breaks down at scale.
 Learn why unlimited stream pricing represents the future of video management.

 Per camera licensing emerged in the early 2000s when IP cameras were expensive specialized hardware and most deployments consisted of 8 to 32 cameras.
 At that scale, paying $150 to $300 per camera license felt reasonable because the total cost remained manageable and roughly correlated with the computational resources each camera consumed on the recording server.
 VMS vendors like Milestone and Genetec built their entire business models around this approach, and it became the unquestioned standard for the industry.